citusdata/citus_docs/ref_arch/multi_tenant.rst

 Online Changes to the Schema
 ----------------------------

 Another challenge with multi-tenant systems is keeping the schemas for all the tenants in sync.
 Any schema change needs to be consistently reflected across all the tenants.
-In Citus, you can use standard PostgreSQL DDL commands to change the schema of your tables, and Citus will propagate them from the coordinator node to the workers using a two-phase commit protocol.
+In Citus, you can simply use standard PostgreSQL DDL commands to change the schema of your tables, and Citus will propagate them from the coordinator node to the workers using a two-phase commit protocol.

 For example, the advertisements in this application could use a text caption.
 We can add a column to the table by issuing the standard SQL on the coordinator: